Martav69/event_website/README.md

 ### Stripe Payment
 The application integrates with Stripe for secure payments.
 Users are redirected to a checkout page to complete their purchase for paid events.

+## Files To See

+### EventController
+With the request and the manipulation and creation of all the filter The handling of the country and city with the link between them depending if it already exist or not

+### PaymentController
+Dependency injection to have a price that update himself in link with the event price

+### AppFixtures
+Using different Method to populate the databases
+With a populate of the country with the help of a JSON File using the umpirsky package

+### Form/EventType
+Manipulation of the city and the country, to manipulate them as i wanted.
+So it's unmapped to manipulate them after in the event controller.

 ## Challenges Faced

 > [!IMPORTANT]